 Surplus Money Investment Fund

-Interest on investments of the Surplus Money Investment Fund is apportioned to other funds quarterly by the SCO pursuant to GC section 16475.
-The administering department for the funds receiving interest will receive the SCO Notice of Transfer in the month following the end of the quarter.
-Departments will account for the interest as revenue or operating revenue in the applicable funds, see SAM section 10532, Entry 32—[Interest Earnings On Investments Of The Surplus Money Investment Fund And Condemnation Deposits Fund].
-Departments will accrue the June 30 interest as described in SAM section 10605, Entry A-6, Receivables Due From Surplus Money Investment Fund and Condemnation Deposits Fund Are Accrued for Interest Earnings.
+Monies of various funds deposited in the State Treasury are transferred for investment purposes in the Surplus Money Investment Fund (SMIF).
+Interest on investments of the Surplus Money Investment Fund is apportioned to other funds quarterly by the SCO pursuant to Government Code section 16475.
+The administering agencies/department for the funds receiving interest will receive the SCO Notice of Transfer in the month following the end of the quarter.
+Upon receipt of the Notice of Transfer from SCO, agencies/departments will recognize the interest as revenue or operating revenue in the applicable funds, see SAM section 10532, Entry 32—Interest Earnings On Investments Of The Surplus Money Investment Fund And Condemnation Deposits Fund.

+Agencies/departments will accrue the June 30 interest as described in SAM section 10605, Entry A-6, Receivables Due From Surplus Money Investment Fund and Condemnation Deposits Fund Are Accrued for Interest Earnings.

 Condemnation Deposits Fund

-Interest on investments of the Condemnation Deposits Fund is apportioned quarterly by the SCO pursuant to GC section 16429.

-Departments that have money deposited in the Condemnation Deposits Fund will account for interest revenue transferred from that fund in the same manner as described in SAM section 8284.1, Surplus Money Investment Fund.
+Interest on investments of the Condemnation Deposits Fund is apportioned quarterly by the SCO pursuant to Government Code section 16429.
+Agencies/departments that have money deposited in the Condemnation Deposits Fund will account for interest revenue transferred from that fund in the same manner as the Surplus Money Investment Fund.